stellasdong/cs4775-dengue-project/README.md

   To replicate our trees, use `tree_3.txt`, `tree_3_2017.txt` or `tree_3_2018.txt` instead of `nwk_file.txt`.
 Or, use the .bionj file output from IQTree.
 This should generate a .png file of the same name that visualizes the tree.

-Acknowledgments

-  The Biopython library (https://biopython.org/) is used for tree parsing and visualization.

-  IQ-TREE is an essential tools for tree construction.